AZHB/AZHB.github.io/projects/trajectories.md

 </table>

 <p>
-There is one aspect of this trajectory that could be remedied - keeping the endpoint of the trajectory stable as the \(z\) component changes.
+There is one aspect of this trajectory that could be remedied - keeping the endpoint of the trajectory stationary as the \(z\) component changes.
 As you can see in the demonstration below, as the player scrolls the mouse wheel (and consequently alters the \(z\) component) the endpoint of the trajectory moves significantly.
 This can make it difficult for the player to aim precisely.
-The next section details an efficient method to tackle this problem and keep the endpoint of the trajectory stable.
+The next section details an efficient method to tackle this problem and keep the endpoint of the trajectory stationary.
 </P>

-<h2> Keeping the Endpoint of a Trajectory Stable </h2>
+<h2> Keeping the Endpoint of a Trajectory stationary </h2>

 <p>
 This section will detail the method that I devised to stabilise the endpoint of a trajectory as one of the vector components varies - the result in-game can be seen in the demonstration below.
-Note that as the heigh of the trajectory is changed by the player (the \(z\) component of the trajectory), the red endpoint of the trajectory remains stable.
+Note that as the heigh of the trajectory is changed by the player (the \(z\) component of the trajectory), the red endpoint of the trajectory remains stationary.
 This allows the player to have a lot more control and precision.
 </p>

 <table style="margin-left:auto;margin-right:auto;margin-top:40px;width:75%">
   <tr> <td> <img src="https://azhb.github.io/Trajectory3DCorrected.gif"> </td> </tr>
-  <tr> <td style="text-align:center"> Trajectory Corrected </td> </tr>
+  <tr> <td style="text-align:center"> Keeping the Endpoint of a Trajectory Stationary in 3D Space </td> </tr>
 </table>

 <h4> Problem Definition </h4>